 You might’ve heard of Kanye West’s shoe, the Yeezy Boosts.

 Retailing at USD $200, they’ve been known to go out of stock almost instantaneously — with every single release.
 Their street value shoots straight up to four digits shortly after.
 This isn’t ridiculous, given that a pair of their predecessors, the Air Yeezy 2’s, had sold for over $90,000 on eBay.

 Getting a pair of Yeezy Boosts is difficult.
 But rumor has it one guy has a bunch of ‘em.
-In addition to the Yeezy Boosts, this guy also sells some of the most rare and coveted items at his house.
-His name is Stefan, and he is always just one text message away…
+In addition to the Yeezy Boosts, this guy also sells some of the rarest and coveted items at his house.
+His name is Stefan, and he is always just one text message away …

 If you wanted to shop at Stefan’s Head, you texted him to get on a list.
 Every two weeks, when Stefan stocked up on new products, he’d text you with what was available.

 On your first purchase, you’d have to leave your credit card information with Stefan’s Head.
 After that, a “yes” or “no” response to “his” text messages would complete your transaction.

 Stefan’s Head had one other “catch” — not everyone was their customer.
 Stefan would only select buyers by judging their Instagram and Twitter profiles gauging their social influence and clout.

 Your store might not care as much about social influence, but the principle is here: